 The word “thirty” here is pronounced way differently and if you say it like an American, you will get laughed at.
 I know this because it happened to me.
 Obviously words are said differently here because of the accent but this word is special.
 I haven’t gotten laughed at for saying any other word.
 Yes, I said trash instead of rubbish and that was funny but those are two different words.
 Americans pronounce the number “30” this way: ther–dee.
 The Irish say it: tur (like ‘turn’ without the ‘n’ at the end)–tea (like the hot beverage): tur-tea.
 It rhymes with turkey.
 Just change the key to tea and — ta-da! — you have the Irish pronunciation of thirty.
 The Irish didn’t appreciate my “th” sound.

 Last one and then I will move on.
 You have just chugged three bottles of water and now need to relieve yourself.
-In America, you “go to the bathroom.”
-In Ireland (and the majority of English speaking Europe), you “use the toilet.”
+In the United States, you “go to the bathroom.”
+In Ireland (and the majority of English-speaking Europe), you “use the toilet.”
 Restroom, I have found out, is used by both countries.
 So if you want to be safe, just say restroom and you will be fine no matter where you are.